hatan4ik/jira-on-aws-eks/azure/README.md

 Apply them from your management cluster after adjusting repo URL/branch and secrets.

+## Permissions

+The Terraform configuration now includes an Azure Key Vault to manage the PostgreSQL password.
+The user or service principal running `terraform apply` will have an access policy automatically added to the Key Vault to manage secrets.
+This is handled by the `keyvault` module, which uses the `azurerm_client_config` data source to get the `object_id` of the caller.

 ## Code Review and Recommendations

 The Terraform code in `azure/terraform` provides a solid foundation for provisioning the necessary infrastructure for Jira on Azure.
 Here are some observations and recommendations:

 *   **Good Separation of Concerns:** The project correctly separates infrastructure provisioning (Terraform) from application deployment (Helm/GitOps).
 This is a best practice that allows for independent management of each layer.
-*   **Modular Terraform:** The use of Terraform modules for different components (network, AKS, PostgreSQL, storage) is a good practice.
+*   **Modular Terraform:** The use of Terraform modules for different components (network, AKS, PostgreSQL, storage, keyvault) is a good practice.
 This makes the code more organized, reusable, and easier to maintain.
+*   **Secrets Management:** The PostgreSQL password is now managed by Azure Key Vault.
+The `postgres_admin_password` variable is only used to set the initial secret in the vault.
+The PostgreSQL module then retrieves the secret directly from Key Vault.
+This is a secure approach that avoids passing secrets in plaintext.
 *   **Manual Configuration Step:** A key part of the process is manually updating `k8s/helm/jira/values-azure.yaml` with the outputs from the Terraform deployment (like the PostgreSQL FQDN).
 This is a potential source of human error.
     *   **Recommendation:** To improve this, consider using a tool or script to automate the injection of Terraform outputs into the Helm values file.
 For example, you could use a simple `sed` command in a script, or a more advanced tool like `terragrunt` or a custom CI/CD job to handle this automatically.
-*   **Secrets Management:** The example `terraform apply` command shows passing the PostgreSQL password as a command-line variable.
-This is not secure as it can be stored in shell history.
-    *   **Recommendation:** Use a more secure method for managing secrets.
-For production, use a secrets management tool like Azure Key Vault.
-For local development, use a `.tfvars` file that is added to `.gitignore`, or set the variable as an environment variable (`TF_VAR_postgres_admin_password`).
-*   **State File Management:** The current setup appears to store the Terraform state file locally.
-For a collaborative or production environment, this is not ideal.
-    *   **Recommendation:** Configure a remote backend for the Terraform state file, such as an Azure Storage Account.
-This provides locking to prevent concurrent modifications and ensures that the state is accessible to all team members and CI/CD pipelines.
+*   **State File Management:** The setup now uses a remote backend for the Terraform state file, which is a best practice for collaboration and CI/CD.

 By addressing these recommendations, the project can be made more robust, secure, and easier to manage in a team environment.